rwblokzijl/Msc-thesis-EuroToken/thesis.md

 multiple public keys including the senders.
 To solve the double spending problem, any "output" of any transaction can only be spent once, and any transaction that spends an already spent output is rejected.
-If a user has spent that output before, that transaction would exist somewhere in the chain, thus proving the new transaction to be fraudulent.
+If a user has spent that output before, that transaction will exist somewhere in the chain, thus proving the new transaction to be fraudulent.

 The problem with single blockchain systems is their inherent lack of